 Renée B. Adams is Professor of Finance at Saïd Business School, University of Oxford.
 Her work focuses on information flows on boards, bank governance, group decision-making, the governance of central banks and gender diversity on and off boards.

 Bo Bian is Assistant Professor of Finance at UBC Sauder School of Business.
-Her research interests are in empirical corporate finance: topics related to productivity, innovation, bankruptcy, and the interaction of regulatory and political economy factors with financing and investment.
+Her research interests include empirical corporate finance: issues related to productivity, innovation, bankruptcy, and the interaction of regulatory, legal, and political economy factors with financing and investment.

 Jens C. Dammann is the Ben H. and Kitty King Powell Chair in Business and Commercial Law Professor at the University of Texas School of Law.
 His research interests include corporate law, law and economics, contracts, European Union law, and consumer protection law.

 Jared A. Ellias is Professor of Law and the Faculty Director of the Center for Business Law at the University of California, Hastings College of the Law in San Francisco.
 His research interests include corporate bankruptcy, corporate governance, contract law, empirical methods in social science and law and economics.

 Tarek A. Hassan is Associate Professor of Economics at Boston University.
 His research interests are in the area of asset pricing, international/macro finance and economic growth.